Are you are looking to learn more about the landlord-tenant laws in Texas?

 - Familial Status: Deeming your property “adults only,” for instance, can land you in legal trouble for tenant discrimination.

 There you have it.
-An overview of the landlord-tenant laws in Texas.
-If you are looking for more information, consider calling a professional property management company, or seek out legal advice.
+An overview of the Texas landlord-tenant laws If you are looking for more information, consider calling a professional property management company, or seek out legal advice.